wilk/awesome-rants/README.md

 # Awesome Rant
-An agnostic collection of your best rant against frameworks, languages and in general techs
+An agnostic collection of the best rant against frameworks, languages and in general techs

 ## Why?
 The right question is: why not?